Avetik Chalabyan: Public and Political activism

-Chalabyan co-founded National Agenda Party in 2018.
-After the 44-day war in 2020, he was involved in a number of opposition movement in Armenia, such as the "Unification" initiative implemented in support of Artsakh.
+Chalabyan co-founded the National Agenda Party in 2018.
+He left the party in 2020 after the 44-day war.
+Afterwards he was involved in a number of opposition movements in Armenia, such as the "Unification" initiative implemented in support of Artsakh.
 Chalabyan was outspoken and critical about supporting and recognizing Artsakh, consolidation of Armenian diaspora, as well as building a stronger defense system to assure the sovereignty of the state.

 Chalabyan criticized the erosion of democratic institutions in Armenia, advocating for an independent judiciary, the rule of law, and the protection of political and economic freedoms.
 In addition, he has actively supported educational reform, initiating programs to modernize curricula and provide internationally recognized educational opportunities for Armenian students.